-Frequent urination, or micturition (also called frequency), means having an urge to pass urine more often than usual.
+Frequent urination, or micturition (also called frequency), means having the urge to pass urine more often than usual.
 In some cases, the frequency of bathroom visits can disrupt one’s routine.
 The frequency at night (also called nocturia) can interrupt your sleep cycle and increase the risk of accidents related to excessive tiredness.
 When it starts being a problem is usually a sign of an underlying medical condition.

 It is normal to urinate between 6 and 7 times over 24 hours.
-If you urinate more than seven times a day or every hour while drinking about 2 litres of water, you might have an abnormal frequency.
+If you urinate more than seven times a day or every hour while drinking about 2 liters of water, you might have an abnormal frequency.

 Sometimes you can observe that you urinate a lot even if you do not drink anything or still pee after peeing.